-The Killifish are endemic to all over Asia, Africa, North America and regions of Europe.
-These fish are found in all fresh water habitats.
+The Killifish are endemic to all over Asia, Africa, North America, and regions of Europe.
+These fish are found in all freshwater habitats.
 There are over 500 varieties of them in this family.
 Many of them are indigenous to brackish water and some do live in fresh salt water.
 Killifish are famous for their adaptiveness.
 Several varieties survive in water bodies that are getting dry in summer.
-Certain varieties live for some time beneath layers of ice, whereas the Desert Pupfish, whose scientific name is Cyprinodon, are occasionally seen in water of temperature 116.6oF (47oC), which temperature is quite above the mortal body temperature for almost all types of vertebrates.
+Certain varieties live for some time beneath layers of ice, whereas the Desert Pupfish, whose scientific name is Cyprinodon, are occasionally seen in the water of temperature 116.6oF (47oC), which temperature is quite above the mortal body temperature for almost all types of vertebrates.
 Killifish are inhabitants of diverse surroundings; they are adaptable to any situation, among which the ‘phoenix-like’ cycle of rebirth and death stands out.

 One can distinguish the male Killifish from its female counterpart without difficulty.
 The males generally display bright colors like red, green, blue, yellow and the like, but the females display drab colors.

 - 2 Habitat

 - 4 Description

 - 5 Types of Killifish

 Annual, Non-Annual Killies